MicrosoftDocs/connected-spaces/articles/mobile-app-requirements.md

 ---
 author: alissapolucha
-description: Learn about the requirements for using the Dynamics 365 Connected Store Preview mobile app ms.author: alissag ms.date: 7/13/2021 ms.topic: article
+description: Learn about the requirements for using the Dynamics 365 Connected Spaces Preview mobile app ms.author: alissag ms.date: 7/13/2021 ms.topic: article
-title: Requirements for using the Dynamics 365 Connected Store Preview mobile app ms.reviewer: v-brycho
+title: Requirements for using the Dynamics 365 Connected Spaces Preview mobile app ms.reviewer: v-brycho
 ---

-# Requirements for using the Dynamics 365 Connected Store Preview mobile app
+# Requirements for using the Dynamics 365 Connected Spaces Preview mobile app

 [!INCLUDE[banner](includes/banner.md)]

 > [!IMPORTANT]
-> The Connected Store mobile app is no longer available for download.
-Go to [Dynamics 365 Connected Store](https://dynamics.microsoft.com/en-us/ai/connected-store/) for the latest product news and updates.
+> The Connected Spaces mobile app is no longer available for download.
+Go to [Dynamics 365 Connected Spaces](https://dynamics.microsoft.com/en-us/ai/connected-store/) for the latest product news and updates.

-You can use Microsoft Dynamics 365 Connected Store Preview on the devices/operating systems shown in the following table.
+You can use Microsoft Dynamics 365 Connected Spaces Preview on the devices/operating systems shown in the following table.

 |Device|Operating system|
 |----------------|-----------------|